API Reference

 middleware/cors.zig

 Adds CORS headers and handles preflight requests.
-Note that headers cannot be removed so this should always wrapped in a group.
+Note that headers cannot be removed so this should always be wrapped in a group.

 middleware/logger.zig